 Generating Tests

-Create tests using the E2E Builder or code generation.
+Create tests using Autotest or performance testing.

 Test Generation Methods